A semi-supervised framework for diverse multiple hypothesis testing scenarios: Experiments: competition setting

-Figure~\ref{fig:pride_13} shows the average number of discoveries reported using 10 applications of RESET Ensemble, each applied at 1\% FDR to the same dataset, divided by the number of discoveries reported by AdaKO GAM (left boxplot) and TDC (right boxplot).
-In each of the 10 applications of RESET, we varied the internal seed which randomly splits the decoys into their training and estimating sets.
-Clearly, RESET Ensemble is a more powerful alternative than AdaKO GAM and TDC.
-Interestingly, the relative ratios in the number of discoveries between AdaKO GAM and TDC suggests that AdaKO GAM is reporting \textit{less} discoveries than the generic TDC.
+General applicability aside, we resorted to using small datasets to evaluate the power of Adaptive Knockoffs in the peptide detection context.
+Specifically, we focused on the thirteen smallest datasets from PRIDE-20, a collection of twenty datasets that we recently used~\cite{freestone2024analysis}.
+For each of the thirteen spectrum files in PRIDE-20, we performed two types of searches: a \textit{narrow} and an \textit{open} search.
+In a narrow search, each spectrum may match only peptides whose mass is within a small tolerance of the spectrum's measured mass; in an open search this tolerance is several orders of magnitude larger.
+Details regarding PRIDE-20 and the search settings are given in Section~\ref{sec:pride_20_supp}.

-In a second comparision, we looked at the performance of RESET Ensemble versus AdaKO RF because in this setup it was the most powerful implementation of Adaptive Knockoffs.
-In Figure~\ref{fig:pride_13_RF}A, the left boxplot displays the average number of discoveries by RESET Ensemble, divided by the number of discoveries by AdaKO RF.
-In six of the thirteen PRIDE spectrum files, we found RESET Ensemble to be the superior method, while in the remaining seven spectrum files, AdaKO RF produced more discoveries.
-In one data set, AdaKO RF discovered 1217 peptides while RESET Ensemble only discovered 1104 peptides, about a 10\% increase over RESET Ensemble.
+Figure~\ref{fig:pride_20} shows the average number of discoveries reported using RESET Ensemble divided by the number of discoveries reported by AdaKO with its default GAM filter (left boxplots) and TDC (right boxplots), using the two different search settings.
+We averaged RESET Ensemble over 10 applications by varying the internal seed which randomly splits the decoys into their training and estimating sets.
+Clearly, RESET Ensemble is overall more powerful than AdaKO GAM and TDC.
+Interestingly, the relative ratios of the number of discoveries between AdaKO GAM and TDC suggest that AdaKO GAM is at times reporting \textit{fewer} discoveries than the generic TDC.